amnesica/BelugaProject/README.md

 $ sudo bash -c "$(wget -nv -O - https://github.com/amnesica/BelugaProject/raw/master/install.sh)"
 ```

-**Important**: If you already have a version < 4.0.0 of the Beluga Project installed, first execute the following commands and then use the install script with the link below.
+**Important**: If you already have a version < 4.0.0 of the Beluga Project installed, first execute the following commands and then use the install script with the link above.

 ```
 $ cd BelugaProject